 At every stage, you can be and “should be” promoting your author name, even if you don’t have a book out yet, or soon.

-You need to learn to be okay with sharing about your stories and your author persona, which is the version you choose to share with the public, if you want to sell books.
+You can learn to be okay with sharing your stories and your author persona, if you want to sell books.

 You can progressively get comfortable with and master the skills you need for marketing and promotions through the planning, writing, editing, and publishing process.

 In the form below, share with us which stage best fits you and what your next steps are.